Confidence Games and Swindles

 Take these tips and be a partner for a safe community.

-*Pay by check, never with cash, so you can stop payment if dissatisfied.
-Arrange to make payments in installments; one-third when the work is nearly completed, and the remainder when the job is done.
+- Pay by check, never with cash, so you can stop payment if dissatisfied.
+Arrange to make payments in installments, 1/3 when the work is nearly completed, and the remainder when the job is done.

 There are dozens of different investment frauds.
 Sometimes a swindler talks people into investing in a promising new company, takes their money, and then quietly goes out of business.
 A common investment fraud is the "pyramid" franchise.
 The investor buys a dealership for hundreds or thousands of dollars and recruits other distributors or salespersons.
 Eventually there are hundreds of distributors, but no one to sell the merchandise.
 Those at the top make lots of money before the pyramid collapses, leaving the individual investors without their cash.